Opendigitalradio/qt-drmplus/README.md

 - librtlsdr
 - libsamplerate

-## To compile library and command-line fromtend, do next steps:
+## To compile library and command-line frontend, do next steps:
 ```
 ./autogen.sh
 ./configure